Heart-Centered SEL Tools

 Breadcrumbs begins by introducing the children to the “Three Powerful Tools.”

-In addition to Heart-Centered Breathing and “taking time-out for time-in” in the Labyrinth, one of the most powerful tools we offer is Heart-Centered Reflection.
-With Heart-Centered Reflection, children come to know and trust that their hearts will never counsel them to do or say anything unkind or harmful to themselves or another.
+- Heart-Centered Reflection - A reflective practice that teaches children to trust their hearts as a source of kindness, compassion, and wise guidance.
+Through this practice, children come to know and trust that their hearts will never counsel them to do or say anything unkind or harmful to themselves or another.

 The heart is literally a trusted source of infinite kindness, compassion, empathy, forgiveness, and peace.
 Your heart is quite literally the Treasure in your Chest.